-Shares for which proxy cards are properly executed and returned will be voted at the Meeting in accordance with the directions noted thereon or, in the absence of directions, will be voted "FOR" fixing the number of directors at four (4), "FOR" the election of each of the nominees to the Board named in this Proxy Statement, "FOR" the appointment of Davidson & Company LLP, as independent auditors of the Company for the fiscal year ended December 31, 2023 and to authorize the directors to fix their remuneration.
+Shares for which proxy cards are properly executed and returned will be voted at the Meeting in accordance with the directions noted thereon or, in the absence of directions, will be voted "FOR" fixing the number of directors at four (4), "FOR" the election of each of the nominees to the Board named in this Proxy Statement, "FOR" the appointment of Davidson & Company LLP, as independent auditors of the Company for the fiscal year ended December 31, 2024, and to authorize the directors to fix their remuneration, and "FOR" the approval of all unallocated entitlements under the Company's stock option plan.
 It is not expected that any matters other than those referred to in this Proxy Statement will be brought before the Meeting.
 If, however, other matters are properly presented, the persons named as proxies will vote in accordance with their discretion with respect to such matters.